 Additionally, if the employee believes that the level of disability a physician decides is inaccurate, he or she has the right to another examination by the employee's doctor of choice.
 In cases such as these, the employer is still responsible for the cost of the independent medical examination.

-Get Help at Walker, Billingsley & Bair in Des Moines
+Get Help at Walker, Billingsley & Bair in Iowa

-If you are an employee in Des Moines who sustained injury while performing work-related duties, you may be entitled to the benefits provided by the employer's workers’ compensation insurance.
+If you are an employee in Iowa who sustained injury while performing work-related duties, you may be entitled to the benefits provided by the employer's workers’ compensation insurance.

 The attorneys at Walker, Billingsley & Bair can help you to understand what type of workers’ compensation benefits you may be eligible to receive and can help file your workers’ compensation claim.
 Contact the attorneys at Walker, Billingsley & Bair today to begin filing your claim for compensation.
 Call us today at (888) 435-9886 to get started.